Matir03/minions/spooky/README.md

 # Minions Board Game Engine

-This is an implementation of the Minions board game, with a UCI-like interface for engine communication.
+This is an implementation of the Minions board game, with a UMI interface for engine communication.

 ## Project Structure

 - `minions-engine`: The core game logic library
-- `minions-uci`: A binary implementing a UCI-like protocol for engine communication
+- `minions-umi`: A binary implementing a UMI protocol for engine communication

 ## Building